whitejm/subnotes/Pro Git 2nd Edition - Ch 2.md

 ---

-## Recoding Changed to the Repository
+## Recording Changes to the Repository

 ---